Here are answers to some frequently asked questions about our namesake, Benjamin Franklin.

 - The famous “JOIN, or DIE.” political cartoon, which was published in the Gazette on May 9, 1754, has been attributed to Franklin.

-- He was a vocal opponent of slavery and served as president of the Pennsylvania Society for Promoting the Abolition of Slavery.
+- Franklin and his family had a complicated relationship with the institution of slavery, profiting from it in several ways, including slave ownership.
+Later in life, Franklin became a vocal opponent of slavery and served as president of the Pennsylvania Society for Promoting the Abolition of Slavery.

 Did Benjamin Franklin discover electricity?